Chris Waddle: Torquay United

 Waddle left Burnley in the summer, and in September 1998 joined Torquay United.
 He played just 7 times for Torquay, before returning to Sheffield Wednesday as a coach.
 He was appointed reserve team coach in July 1999, and played for a local pub side, but left in June 2000 on the appointment of Paul Jewell as manager, just after the club (now blighted by financial problems) suffered relegation from the Premier League.

 Non-League career

-Following his departure from Torquay United, Waddle enjoyed two seasons with non-League Worksop Town making 60 appearances and scoring 3 goals.
+Following his departure from Torquay United, Waddle resumed his playing career and spent two seasons with non-League Worksop Town making 60 appearances and scoring 3 goals, taking him past his 40th birthday.
 His most notable appearance was in a 12–0 Northern Premier League record win against Frickley Athletic.
 He also had a brief spell with Glapwell and one appearance for Stocksbridge Park Steels in the Northern Premier League First Division, continuing his playing career at non-League level into his early forties.
 Waddle later played regularly for Brunsmeer Athletic in the Meadowhall Sheffield & District Sunday Football League.